Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Consistency of the SML strategy

-where the inequality is due to the definition \eqref{eq: probability of consistent learning} of $P_c$, which guarantees:
+where the inequality is due to the definition \eqref{eq: probability of consistent training} of $P_c$, which guarantees:

-Therefore, when the number of observations for inference is large enough in the prediction phase, the probability of error attained by the SML strategy is upper bounded by $1-P_c$, which can be further refined using Lemma \ref{lemma: P_c}.
+Therefore, in the asymptotic regime where the number of observations grows indefinitely during the prediction phase, the probability of error attained by the SML strategy is upper bounded by $1-P_c$, which can be further refined using Theorem \ref{theorem: 1}.